David112x/android-vendor-qcom-proprietary-msm8937/README.md

 # Description
-Qualcomm proprietary vendor blobs (supposed to be for MSM8937 and MSM8953)
+Qualcomm proprietary vendor blobs (supposed to be for MSM8937 and MSM8953 and Android 10 Q)